Modern data firms need data siloed away at different locations to be in an analysis-ready form in a unified data repository.

 2. Enterprise Information Integration(EII)

 Considered as a data federation technology, Enterprise Information Integration provides on-demand data.
-It essentially creates a virtual layer or a business view of relevant data sources.
+It creates a virtual layer or a business view of relevant data sources.

 Compared to traditional batch ETL processes, EII can easily handle real-time data integration and delivery use cases, allowing business users to consume updated data for data analysis and reporting.